DessimozLab/read2tree/README.md

 # read2tree

-read2tree is a software tool that allows to obtain alignment matrices for tree inference.
+read2tree is a software tool that allows obtaining alignment matrices for tree inference.
 For this purpose it makes use of the OMA database and a set of reads.
-Its strength lies in the fact that it bipasses the several standard steps when obtaining such a matrix in regular analysis.
-These steps are read filtereing, assembly, gene prediction, gene annotation, all vs all comparison, orthology prediction, alignment and concatenation.
+Its strength lies in the fact that it bypasses the several standard steps when obtaining such a matrix in regular analysis.
+These steps are read filtering, assembly, gene prediction, gene annotation, all vs all comparison, orthology prediction, alignment and concatenation.

 read2tree works in linux with  [![Python 3.10.8](https://img.shields.io/badge/python-3.10.8-blue.svg)](https://www.python.org/downloads/release/python-310/)

 ## New release
-We are now realasing Read2Tree v2.0.0 with improved spead and logging.
+We are now releasing Read2Tree v2.0.0 with improved speed and logging.
 As the aligner, we are now using minimap2 [minimap2](https://github.com/lh3/minimap2).
 Also, MAFFT and IQtree are now using multiple threads.
-We would suggest to run r2t with `--debug` which helps to debug later.
+We would suggest running r2t with `--debug` which helps to debug later.
 Please note that arguments have slightly changed in this release(see below for details).

 ## Read2Tree Talk: